This statement applies to content published on:

 As a minimum, you should be able to:

-- zoom in up to 300% without the text spilling off the screen
+- zoom in up to 300% without problems

-- navigate most of the website using speech recognition software
+- navigate most of the website using just a keyboard

-- listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+- operate most of the website using a screen reader

-We’ve also made the website text as simple as possible to understand.
+We’ve also tried to make the website text as simple as possible to understand.

-AbilityNet has advice on making your device easier to use if you have a disability.
+For advice on making your device easier to use if you have a disability, visit AbilityNet.